Skip to content

 Medications are the most common solution offered for cancer pain.
 These may be over-the-counter pain medications such as acetaminophen (Tylenol) or ibuprofen (Advil) or strong prescription pain medications called opioids, such as oxycodone (OxyContin).
 Some medications can also help treat chemotherapy-induced peripheral neuropathy (CIPN).

 You might be concerned that taking opioids will cause addiction.
 But this is not always true with cancer pain.
-In fact, undertreating pain because of fear of opioids might be more harmful for some than using them.
-If you have a history of drug or alcohol dependence, be sure to discuss it with your doctor before you start taking opioid medications.
-Read about the 3 Keys to Avoiding Opioid Dependency.
+In fact, undertreating pain because of fear of opioids might be more harmful for some people than using them.
+Clinical evidence confirms that opioids effectively reduce moderate-to-severe cancer pain and remain first-line treatment for cancer-related pain.
+4, 5

 Medications are not your only option.
 Ask your doctor about ways to manage cancer pain besides medications.
 It’s OK to think outside the box when it comes to cancer pain.